viviann224/reacttonyt/README.md

-# REACT to New York Times
+# REACT to the New York Times
 **GETTING STARTED**:
 The program should run automatically.

 If the program is not running automatically, please make sure you have all the prerequisites listed below.

 **STATEMENT OF PURPOSE**:
+REACT to the New York Times is a React-based application of the New York Times Article Search where users can save and delete articles.
+REACTing to all the best articles one SAVE at a time.

-CONCENTRATION is web application which is a memory game similar to the classic memory card game.
-CONCENTRATION  uses React to quickly create a web application with JSX and sugar coated JS to create.
+REACT to the New York Times  uses React to quickly create a web application with JSX and sugar coated JS.

-NYT Scraping TROLL. is full-stack site which utlilizes handlebars design and uses mongoose, body-parser,  morgan, request, cheerio,  and Express.
+REACT to the New York Time is full-stack site which utlilizes uses mongoose, body-parser,  morgan, request, New York Times API,  and Express.

-NYT Scraping TROLL. is a persitent site which uses mLab database to store mongoose data when deployed by Heroku.
+REACT to the New York Times  is a persitent site which uses mLab database to store mongoose data when deployed by Heroku.

 **PREREQUISITES**:
 - Google Chrome Internet Browser